Ted Kaczynski: Childhood

-Theodore John Kaczynski was born in Chicago on May 22, 1942, to working-class parents Wanda Theresa (née Dombek) and Theodore Richard Kaczynski, a sausage maker.
+Theodore John Kaczynski was born in Chicago on May 22, 1942, to working-class parents Wanda Theresa and Theodore Richard Kaczynski, a sausage maker.
 The two were Polish Americans who were raised as Roman Catholics but later became atheists.
 They married on April 11, 1939.

 From first to fourth grade (ages six to nine), Kaczynski attended Sherman Elementary School in Chicago, where administrators described him as healthy and well-adjusted.
 In 1952, three years after his brother David was born, the family moved to suburban Evergreen Park, Illinois, and Ted transferred to Evergreen Park Central Junior High School.
 After testing scored his IQ at 167, he skipped the sixth grade.
 Kaczynski later described this as a pivotal event: previously he had socialized with his peers and was even seen as a leader, but after skipping ahead of them he felt he did not fit in with the older children, who bullied him.

 Neighbors in Evergreen Park later described the Kaczynski family as "civic-minded folks", one recalling the parents "sacrificed everything they had for their children".
 Both Ted and David were intelligent, but Ted was exceptionally bright.
 Neighbors described him as a smart but lonely individual.